na-na-hi/renget/archive/mrxqd.md

 >Dr. Charles Crane
 And on the other end of the spectrum from Hope, a good doctor.
 Got a good head on his shoulders and is damn skilled.
 If I got hurt in the wild out there, he'd the one I'd be most relieved to see coming to fix me up.
 Being a doctor lets you see the worst in the people, and he hasn't let that break him.
 Real respectable.
 Just don't tell him I said any of that.
 Guy's got this kind of smug aura to him that annoys me to hell.

-Recommended Meal: Grilled garlic butter lamb chops with a side of mudfruit sauce (Despite the name, it's a really tasty fuit.
+Recommended Meal: Grilled garlic butter lamb chops with a side of mudfruit sauce (Despite the name, it's a really tasty fruit.
 Trust me.).

 ---